 - Makes a great Caribbean style side or appetiser

 - Naturally sweet thanks the sweetness from the potatoes

 - Totally vegan friendly and gluten free too!!

 How to make sweet potato mashed healthy and delicious

 More often then not you will find quite a few potato mashed recipes topped or sprinkle with sugar.
 Sweet potatoes contain their own natural sweetness which I like to work with.

 There is no additional sugar or sweetener added to the recipe.
 The only additions are herbs being thyme, a dash of pink salt, vegan butter, black pepper and roasted garlic.

-Sweet potato quantity – As pictured I used 3 very large sweet potatoes for this recipe.
+Red skin mashed potatoes - As pictured I used 3 very large sweet potatoes for this recipe.
 One thing you will find with Island sweet potatoes is the size can be gigantic.

 It's very seldom that you across a baby sweet potato, rather the size and shape tend to be oblong or very round with a unusual long point.